ecadlabs/taquito/website/versioned_docs/version-17.5.0/tutorial.md

 This is fine as long as all computers agree on the hash.
 But what if an attacker wants to advertise the wrong block?
 The network needs a way to establish a "majority" of votes.
 So that the "honest" nodes can still agree on the correct block even if some nodes are dishonest.
 This is done using a "consensus algorithm".

 We need to make it hard for an attacker to dominate the honest votes.
 If every node on the network had the same vote, the attacker could just create a lot of nodes and vote for the wrong block.
-So we need a way to have some voting power that favours real majority.
+So, we need a way to have some voting power that favors the real majority.

 When Bitcoin was invented, it used a consensus algorithm called "Proof of Work".
 In this algorithm, the computers compete to solve a puzzle.
 The first computer to solve the puzzle gets to create the next block.
-If an attacker manages to beat the rest of the network on one block, the honest nodes still have a higher chance to find the next block based on the block they agree on.
-So the attacker needs to have more computing power than the rest of the network combined.
+If an attacker manages to beat the rest of the network on one block, the honest nodes still have a higher chance of finding the next block based on the block they agree on.
+So, the attacker needs to have more computing power than the rest of the network combined.
 With a large network like Bitcoin, this is very expensive and not practical.

 While POW is a genius solution, it is also very energy-intensive.
 It is estimated that the Bitcoin network uses as much energy as the entire country of Argentina.
 This is not sustainable.

-The next generation of blockchains introduced the "Proof of Stake".
+A later generation of blockchains introduced the "Proof of Stake".
 In this algorithm, the computers that participate in the consensus are selected based on the amount of tokens they have.
 The more tokens you have, the higher your chance of being selected to create the next block.
 This is much more energy-efficient.
 The Tezos blockchain uses this algorithm.
 </details>

 ## What makes Tezos different? {#about-tezos}